 Director: Edwin Meléndez, Ph.D.

 The Centro de Estudios Puertorriqueños/Center for Puerto Rican Studies (Centro) is a university-based research institute whose mission consists of two components.
 One is to collect, preserve and provide access to archival and library resources documenting the history and culture of Puerto Ricans.
 The other is to produce, facilitate and disseminate interdisciplinary research about the diasporic experiences of Puerto Ricans and to link this scholarly inquiry to social action and policy debates.
-The other is to collect, preserve and provide access to archival and library resources documenting the history and culture of Puerto Ricans.
 To complement these core activities, Centro sponsors a year round program of educational and cultural activities.

 History Founded in 1973 by a coalition of faculty, students and community leaders, Centro seeks to achieve its mission by working closely with a network of education, research, archival, advocacy and community-based partners.
 Centro has been housed at Hunter College since 1983; however, it is a CUNY-wide research center.
 Centro staff guide and mentor Latino and other students, assist and advise community organizations and other research institutions and serve on local, national and international committees concerned with issues of social, economic, educational and cultural policy.
 In addition, CUNY faculty and staff with interests in Puerto Rican and Latino studies are invited to affiliate with Centro, where they utilize its extensive resources.
 Centro has been a founding member of the Inter-University Program for Latino Research (IUPLR) since 1989.
 The IUPLR, currently composed of 23 affiliate centers, is the most extensive consortium of Latino research centers in the United States.